shayanhalder/battleship-reinforcement-learning/README.md

 ### DQN
 `dqn_pipeline.ipynb` contains the training pipeline for our DQN models.
 By default, running this notebook will only train the best hyperparameter set we found.
-We include all 10 hyperparameter sets that we tried, but all of them are commented out except the final set we decided to use, which was the 9th one in the `hyperparameters` dictionary.
+We include all 10 hyperparameter sets that we tried, but all of them are commented out except the final set we decided to use, which is in the `hyperparameters` dictionary.
 Run all the cells sequentially to train the model from scratch and evaluate it.

-**NOTE: training all 10 DQN models from scratch will take ~4-5 hours**
+The final DQN model and its training curves will be saved to `dqn_models/final_model`.

+**NOTE: training this model from scratch took ~1 hour on a 2020 M1 Macbook Air**

 ### PPO
 `ppo.ipynb` contains the training pipeline for the final PPO model.
 To train and evaluate the model from scratch, run the cells in sequential order.